 The results of hair whorl position have been presented in the table no 6.
 It was noticed that 86% of male calves had high hair whorl position (above the eyes) and 14% of male calves had middle hair whorl position (between the top and bottom of eyes) which gives an evidence of agitated temperament in case of male calves, while comparing with female calves only14% of calves had high hair whorl and 86% of calves had middle hair whorl position which gives an evidence of calm temperament in females.

+The experiments based on flight speed and chute score suggested that female calves have more aggressive than the male calves but based on hair whorl position you are suggesting that male calves have more aggressive than females… How is that possible?
+When the study population is same.

 Table no.7: Percentage of direction of hair whorl in calves: